Please use this page to search the most frequently asked questions about the Office of Clinical and Experiential Learning.

 How is the teaching and supervision in clinics structured?

-Almost all of our clinics, whatever their structure, will involve you in the legal life of New York City, either in its government agencies (where several of our clinics are based) or in other law offices focused on this community, or in the courts of the city and state.
+Almost all of our clinics, whatever their structure, will involve you in the legal life of New York City, on behalf of New York City residents, sometimes in work in the City’s own agencies (where several of our clinics are based), or in the courts of the city and state.

 How much work is a clinic?

-We offer clinics ranging from 2 credits to 24.
-Most are in between.
+We offer clinics ranging from 2 credits (the Conservation Law and Policy Clinic, not offered in 2015-

 Are clinics offered for just one semester, or do they cover the full year?